holoviz/panel/doc/developer_guide/index.md

 A development version of the Panel docs can be found [here](https://holoviz-dev.github.io/panel/).
 You can ask a maintainer if they want to make a dev release for your PR, but there is no guarantee they will say yes.

-To be able to run cells interactively you need `pyodide` server, this can be ran with:
+To be able to run cells interactively with `pyodide` you need to _serve the docs_, this can be done with:

 ```bash
 pixi run serve-docs